 Laws and Policies Affecting PIR Motion Detection in India

-Although PIR sensors themselves are not heavily regulated, their use within surveillance systems must comply with broader laws and policies.
+PIR sensors themselves are not heavily regulated, but their use within surveillance systems must comply with broader legal frameworks.

 Data Protection and Privacy

-The Digital Personal Data Protection Act regulates the collection and processing of personal data.
-While PIR sensors detect motion rather than identity, when combined with CCTV systems, the collected footage may fall under data protection rules.
+The Digital Personal Data Protection Act regulates the handling of personal data.
+While PIR sensors detect motion only, integration with CCTV systems may involve personal data collection.

 IT and Cybersecurity Guidelines

 The Information Technology Act governs electronic data security.
-Organizations deploying smart surveillance systems must ensure secure storage and transmission of motion-triggered recordings.
+Organizations must ensure secure storage and transmission of motion-triggered recordings.

 Building and Safety Regulations